Post-Completion OPT

 Screenshot from online I-765.
 Has the SSA ever officially issued a Social Security card to you?
 Do you want the SSA to issue you a Social Security card?
 Consent for Disclosure: I authorize disclosure of information from this application to the SSA as required for the purpose of assigning me an SSN and issuing me a Social Security card.

 Please make sure to respond to all questions accurately.
 If you have an SSN, you will be asked to provide it.
-If you do not have an SSN, you have the option of requesting for a Social Security card to be issued on the Form I-765.
-In that case you must give USCIS consent to disclose your information to SSA, and you will be asked a few additional questions related to the Social Security Number application.
+If you do not have an SSN, you have the option of requesting a Social Security card to be issued on the Form I-765.
+In that case, you must give USCIS consent to disclose your information to SSA, and you will be asked a few additional questions related to the Social Security Number application.

 Screenshot from online I-765.
 What is your father's birth name?
 What is your mother's birth name?